Organisational development strategy for the ‘new normal’

-What is abundantly clear already though is that the ‘new normal’ for most of us will look quite different for some time, and possibly forever.
-There is therefore an urgent need for organisations to adapt in several ways, not least in their talent strategy and what they most need from employees.
-Here we’ve outlined four things in particular to think about.
+What is abundantly clear already through the COVID-19 crisis is that the ‘new normal’ is here to stay for some time.
+For most of us, at least.
+In fact, it is highly likely that its legacy will remain with workplaces and work forever changed in some respects.
+There is therefore an urgent need to adapt the organisational development strategy in several ways, not least in pinpointing what you most need from employees – and indeed what employees need from the organisation.
+Here we’ve outlined four things in particular to think about for businesses.

 1. Mind the (skills) gap